Schmiddo/torchpcl/README.md

 nearest.valid         # explicit validity mask
 ```

-Valid candidates in each neighbor row are returned in nondecreasing distance
+The selected candidates are the nearest under the backend's float32 search
-order (nearest first).
-No guarantee is made about the ordering of candidates
+coordinates, but their row order and tie resolution are unspecified.
+Squared
-at equal distances.
-Queries paired with an empty reference batch receive
+distances are recomputed from the original tensors in their input dtype.
-all-invalid rows.
+Queries paired with an empty reference batch receive all-invalid rows.

 `tp.knn`, `tp.radius_neighbors`, and `tp.hybrid_neighbors` provide equivalent
 one-shot calls.